StitchAI/stitch-ai-mcp/README.md

 Retrieves all memories from a specified memory space.
 - Parameters:
   - `space`: The name of the memory space to retrieve memories from
+  - Optional Parameters:
+    - `memory_names`: Comma-separated list of memory names to filter
+    - `limit`: Maximum number of memories to return (default: 50)
+    - `offset`: Number of memories to skip (default: 0)

 ---

 ### Run the server